RHEcosystemAppEng/exate-api-gator-interceptor/README.md

 ## Request Headers

-All known headers from [APIGator Docs][2] can be added to the original request, and they will be chained to APIGator requests.
+All known headers from [APIGator Docs][2] can be added to the original request, and they will override headers in APIGator requests.
 This allows the user to override any headers per-request.

 The following headers are unique to the *Interceptor App* and will not appear in [APIGator Docs][2].